marshreddy/docs/tapi/default.md

 More information can be found [here](https://en.wikipedia.org/wiki/ISO_8601).

-**Note:** ISO 8601 dates are timzone-agnostic and so are communicated in UTC (Coordinated Universal Time).
+**Note:** ISO 8601 dates are timezone-agnostic and so are communicated in UTC (Coordinated Universal Time).

 #### Culture